michaelpearce21/CI_MS1_DAL/README.md

 ![Carousel images](docs/images/carousel.png "Carousel images")

-Intended as an extention to the game recommendations above this.
+Intended as an extension to the game recommendations above this.
 It highlights further recommendations using attractive photos.
 This can also highlight the interior of the cafe in the future with set up games also.

 This meets the user stories of: